Is Coffee Anxiety Real? Understanding The Effects Of Caffeine

 Before you reach for that cup of coffee, you should know that there is a chance that coffee-induced anxiety symptoms may occur.
 If you experience anxiety and panic, you may need to watch your coffee intake closely.
 If you have symptoms that negatively impact your life, even without coffee, it can be important to seek knowledgeable advice, diagnosis, or treatment.
 One way to do so can be to connect with a licensed therapist through an online therapy platform.

-Can caffeine trigger a panic attack?
+Can caffeine trigger a panic attack or worsen anxiety?

 Why does caffeine give me panic attacks?